sam-roth/Keypad/doc/source/settings-howto.rst

 * An assignment to the class attribute ``_ns_``, which stands for "namespace" and controls the name used for the section in the configuration file.
-* One or more class attributes of type `~stem.core.nconfig.Field`, as detailed below.
+* One or more class attributes of type `~keypad.core.nconfig.Field`, as detailed below.

 .. autoclass:: Field